omaSpencer/nextjs-esign/README.md

-Of course!
-This is an excellent project.
-We will build a complete Next.js (App Router) application that integrates with the DocuSign eSign REST API from scratch.
-We'll handle user authentication, database storage for envelopes, and Hungarian localization.

-Here is a comprehensive, step-by-step plan and the code to build it.

 ### **Project Goal**

 To create a secure, multi-user web application where authenticated users can create, send, track, and manage DocuSign envelopes.
 The application will be fully localized in Hungarian (HU).